PmaFynn/cv/srcTypst/content/en/experience.typ

-      [Created a comprehensive inventory of the entire IT landscape /*using no-/low code approaches*/ supporting the transition to a paperless work environment], [Established and solely maintained a resource assessment pipeline for newly acquired companies], [Designed, implemented, and solely maintained an application to gather monthly HR, fleet, etc. reports across global tenantship], [Redesigned and implemented the process by which sales employees obtain relevant company information for specific postal codes], ),
+      [Created a comprehensive inventory of the entire IT landscape /*using no-/low code approaches*/ supporting the transition to a paperless work environment], [Established and solely maintained a resource assessment pipeline for newly acquired companies], [Designed, implemented, and solely maintained an application to gather monthly HR, fleet, etc. reports across global tenantship], [Streamlined method for sales team to fetch important company data linked to specific postal codes], ),
     tags: ("Power Automate", "Sharepoint", "SQL", "MS Forms") )